HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 This is not great, and is clearly a bug in Notion.

 Granted, I made a mistake, because I first had to remove the hyphens from the ID.
-This was an easy fix, requiring the use of a *Replace Text* step in the shortcut that replaces all occurrences of `"-"` with `""`.
+This was an easy fix, requiring the use of a *Replace Text* action in the shortcut that replaces all occurrences of `"-"` with `""`.

 The behaviour regarding hyphens [is documented somewhat](https://developers.notion.com/docs/working-with-page-content#creating-a-page-with-content), but I don't think it is very convenient.

 Later, I learned that this strange encounter (and my workaround) could have been prevented if I granted the *Read content* capability to my Notion integration.
-With that capability, the response from the HTTP request includes a `"url"` property which is exactly the URL that I want to open in the final step of the shortcut.
+With that capability, the response from the HTTP request includes a `"url"` property which is exactly the URL that I want to open in the final action of the shortcut.

 ## Conclusions